 GB: I worked really hard for two years on blind tasting with the group at the French Laundry once or twice a week.

-TG: But when you think about tasting and those two years, was there something that changed or snapped at some point where suddenly tasting became easier?
+TG: When you think about tasting and those two years, was there something that changed or snapped at some point where suddenly tasting became easier?
 Where you could get in the zone before the exam and taste really well?

 GB: I think it became easier but only because of the work I did.
 When you’re working on tasting you don’t really step outside and see what’s changed in terms of your process.
 I also think that getting the opportunity to work with and listen to other tasters, especially Masters, was big.
 Just listening to different people’s approach was very educational.
 You can’t just rely on yourself, you have to collect things from everybody.
 But having had a support/tasting group for two years was so important.
 I feel for friends of mine who have tried to pass the exams but live in places where there’s no network or group like the one I had.